 The Vasa was raised, surprisingly intact, in 1961.
 And while it’s hard to imagine what the Mary Rose looked like from the jumble of timbers that survive, there are no such problems with her historic Swedish sister.

 Walking into the ship’s museum in Stockholm – ironically one of the ugliest buildings in the city – is one of those moments you don’t experience too often.
-I really wasn’t expecting to see the ship so complete, so powerful, so extraordinarily beautiful.
+I really wasn’t expecting to see the ship so complete.
+She is both beautiful and in possession of an innate power.

 Set over several floors, the story of the Vasa is told along with the stories of many of the folk who designed and sailed her.
-We were able to get up close to her intricately carved timbers, see the reconstructed faces of some who died on board and compare the Vasa story with that of the Mary Rose.
+We were able to get up close to her intricately carved timbers, see the reconstructed faces of some who died on board, view the possessions they had with them when catastrophe struck and compare the Vasa story with that of the Mary Rose.
 OK, not everyone will agree with me that the Vasa is Stockholm’s highlight but as far as museums go, I’d happily argue the case.